 - The benefit of increasing direct costs available for student support or a budget-relieving activity (e.g. academic year salary, student tuition); and

 The University will continue to be fully supportive of junior faculty in their efforts to become established researchers.

-Requests for submission of proposals at a rate below the federally negotiated rate or the published sponsored rate under criteria a, b, c, or d above will be reviewed in accordance with the following two procedures and limitations:
+Requests for submission of proposals at a rate below the federally negotiated rate or the published sponsored rate under the criteria listed above will be reviewed in accordance with the following two procedures and limitations:

 - The Principal Investigator (PI) initiates requests for indirect cost exceptions.
-The request must be in writing or documented on the Proposal Routing Form, and include the reason for the exception and the amount to be approved.
+The request must be in writing or documented on the Project Approval Form, and include the reason for the exception and the amount to be approved.
 The Department or organized research unit must endorse all exceptions.

-- Because of the policies adopted for RCM budgeting, if the request is less than the annually approved RCM budget rate for administration, then the Dean of Arts and Sciences, Dean of IBS, Dean of Rabb or Dean of Heller, must endorse the proposal prior to submission and follow RCM budget procedures.
+- Because of the policies adopted for RCM budgeting, if the request is less than the annually approved RCM budget rate for administration, then the Dean of IBS, Dean of Rabb or Dean of Heller, must endorse the proposal prior to submission and follow RCM budget procedures.

-The Director of ORA has been delegated authority to evaluate properly documented and endorsed indirect cost exceptions.
-ORA will consult with the Associate Provost, Controller's Office, and other appropriate University offices in the review process.
+The Assistant Provost for Research Administration has been delegated authority to evaluate properly documented and endorsed indirect cost exceptions.
+The Assistant Provost for Research Administration will consult with the Senior Vice President for Finance & Treasurer, and other appropriate University offices in the review process.

 ORA is the only party authorized to negotiate reduced indirect cost rates with a sponsor.

 Reduced indirect cost rates will not normally be allowed when or after the award is accepted by the University.
 Any proposed exceptions must follow the Exception Procedures outlined above for proposal submission.